-Andrew Lansley CBE MP was elected as Member of Parliament for South Cambridgeshire in May 1997.
+Andrew Lansley CBE is proud to have served as Member of Parliament for South Cambridgeshire from May 1997 - 2015.
 He lives in South Cambridgeshire with his wife Sally and their two children.

-Andrew is very proud to have been appointed as Leader of the House of Commons, Lord Privy Seal from September 2012 until July 2014.
+Andrew also served as Leader of the House of Commons, Lord Privy Seal from September 2012 until July 2014.
 Prior to this role, he served as Secretary of State for Health following the General Election in 2010.

 Andrew comes from a public service family.
 His father was working in the NHS from the day it was created in 1948, and he went on to run the pathology lab at East Ham Memorial Hospital for thirty years.
 His eldest brother trained as a teacher and his middle brother is a policeman.
 In his previous role as Secretary of State for Health, Andrew frequently visited hospitals and GPs across the country, building a strong respect across the medical profession for his knowledge of the NHS.